ghostunicorns/module-amasty-shopby-brand-for-snowdog-menu/README.md

 # Description

-This module allows you to analyze all the webapi rest done call toward your magento.
+This module allows you to integrate the Amasty Shop By Brand menu into the Snowdog Menu

 # Install